huggingface/blog/mnist-adversarial.md

     of adversarial images that have been uploaded so far.
-    It saves the image and metadata to a local directory, uploads the image and metadata to the hub, and then pulls the data from the hub to the local directory.
+    It saves the image and metadata to a local directory, uploads the image and metadata to the hub, and then pulls the data from the Hub to the local directory.

     If the number of images in the local directory is divisible by the TRAIN_CUTOFF, then it trains the model on the adversarial data.